Gabaldonlab/redundans/README.md

 * modular - every step can be ommited or replaced with another tools.
 * flexible toward any sequencing technology (i.e. Illumina, 454 or Sanger).

+Every step of Redundans pipeline may be skipped i.e. if you wish to skip reduction, execute the program with `--noreduction` parameter.

+For more information, have a look at the [poster](https://github.com/lpryszcz/redundans/blob/master/docs/poster.pdf).

 Prerequisites
 ================